 However, throughout the year, in all aspects of influencer marketing, there have been major transformations that have changed consumer behavior, and influenced companies and organizations.
 These changes in some ways confirm the issues that emerge from the study Augure France (See also: The five C’s influence in social media marketing)

-Community: Bloggers and content creators have taken on greater importance, and by the fact, platforms of collaborations and exchanges have multiplied in 2014.
+Community: Bloggers and content creators have taken on greater importance, and by the fact, platforms of collaborations and exchanges have multiplied.
 Looking more consumer engagement, brands and organizations want to customize the message and now prefer to go to smaller communities that are specialized and more effective.
 The tools of recommendations and content personalization will emerge, and communities of interest will continue to grow.
 Gradually users generating content become more important, and bloggers replace influencers and experts in the process.
 Companies and organizations are now looking to develop lasting and profitable relationships with potential ambassadors.

-Where to put your priorities in 2015?
+Where to put your influencer marketing priorities?

 Over the past few years, new skills have merged to create new paths.
 Today, the notion of specialized expertise is challenged by the need for an overreaching skill set encompassing several separate fields.
 Even Malcolm Gladwell (The Tipping Point, Outliers) revised his position, questioning his own theory of the 10,000 hours of practice to be an expert, “I could play chess for 100 years, and I’ll never be a grandmaster” admits the author in an article in Business Insider published in June.

 It becomes increasingly risky to make predictions without considering all aspects.
 Today, the accelerated development of new technologies, which also speeds up every facet of life, brings changes in social behavior almost every quarter.
 Other transformations will occur, making other changes in behavior among users that will affect businesses and brands.